 The old blog was was located at juanshomebrewery.blogspot.com.
 In early 2016 that URL was given over to housing only things related to my home brewing.
-Almost everything else –dated prior to early 2016– was migrated to a new address and built into an earlier, and now discontinued, iteration of this blog –which is still viewable at beer511.blogspot.com.
+Everything else was migrated to a new address and built into a now discontinued iteration of this blog, which is still viewable at beer511.blogspot.com.

 On June 10th, 2017, I imported that material to this site, placing the blog now under a custom domain name: beer511.com.
-(I am still working out the bugs and kinks resulting from the transition Blogger to WordPress)
+(I am still working out the bugs and kinks resulting from the transition from Blogger to WordPress)

 As for beer, we are fortunate in the USA in that we have what is by all accounts the most dynamic and exciting beer culture in the world today.
 It is thanks to the US’s home brewers and craft brewers that many almost-extinct beer styles have been kept alive, and the boundaries of others have been expanded in ways never before imagined.
 In this, I believe that those of us on the West Coast are particularly fortunate in the number, variety, and consistently high quality of the breweries that we have.

 Like the USA, Peru is undergoing a craft beer revolution which is not only reviving styles which the country once had and lost, but is pushing the envelope of what Peruvian’s traditionally have thought of as beer, and are making innovative use of native ingredients.

 It is from those two sources of inspiration that the name for this blog derives: “Beer”, for obvious reasons, plus “51” for the country code for Peru and “1” for the US’s country code.
 Moreover, here in California, at least, “511” refers to the number to which one turns for information on current conditions when traveling.
 That’s kinda what I aim for in this blog, but in terms of beer